orbis-eval/corpus_quality_paper/README.md

 # Annotations

 Annotations are available in CSV format in the **annotations** folder.

+Around 25% of each corpora was annotated in order to test if they might contain errors.